 Thales has developed several academic partnerships in the country, including a Memorandum of Understanding signed in July 2013 with the Malaysian Industry-Government Group for High Technology (MIGHT) to promote human capital development for the country’s rail industry.
 This first MoU is part of a key project to create a Rail Centre of Excellence (RCOE).
 MIGHT and Thales will provide specific content for the RCOE in the field of signalling and communications for main line and urban rail, including courseware, train-the-trainer programmes, project management support and facilities.

-4 main areas of activities (Aerospace, Transportation, Defence and Security)
+4 main areas of activities (Defence & Security, Ground Transportation, Aerospace and Digital Identity & Security)

 Aerospace in Malaysia

 Thales has been supporting local customers including Malaysia’s Civil Aviation Department and Malaysia Airlines with its Aerospace solutions